hujhax/austin-improv-wiki/Thedward Blevins.md

 Thedward has performed at [[The Hideout Theatre]], [[Salvage Vanguard Theater]], [[The Institution Theater]], [[ColdTowne Theater]],[http://www.stationtheater.com/ Station Theater] (Houston, TX), [http://www.diveaustin.com/ Dive Bar], [[The New Movement Theater]], [[The Blind Tiger Comedy Club]] (San Antonio, TX), [[The Out of Bounds Comedy Festival]], The [http://houstonimprovfestival.com/ Houson Improv Festival], The [http://scottishritetheater.org/ Austin Scottish Rite Theater], and the [http://en.wikipedia.org/wiki/Umlauf_Sculpture_Garden_and_Museum Umlauf Sculpture Garden].

-Performing regularly since 2010, he was a regular cast member of *[[Flying Theater Machine]]* from 2012 until 2017 when it was rebranded as *[[Hideout Kids]]* and the troupe was replaced by a rotating cast per production.
+Performing regularly since 2010, he was a regular cast member of *[[Flying Theater Machine]]* from 2012 until 2017 when it was rebranded as *[[Hideout Kids]]* and transitioned to a rotating cast per production.

 He has been a regular performer in a number of ongoing shows, including *[[Maestro]]*,